-Greek Prose Composition (1/2 or 1) This course reviews the fundamentals of Greek grammar and works toward refined knowledge stylistic analysis of selected prose passages.
+Greek Prose Composition (1/2 or 1)

+This course reviews the fundamentals of Greek grammar and works toward refined knowledge of Greek idiom and sentence structure.
+Class meetings emphasize a workshop approach, with group critiques of composition assignments and stylistic analysis of selected prose passages.
 Prereq: GRK 103 or permission of the instructor; The course is graded on a S/U basis; O; GRK 310 is W; S. Fineberg